 Cooling

-On average, we see a temperature increase of about 5.8 degrees, which indicates solid cooling capability.
-Anything below that threshold suggests the bed is actively cooling and may even feel cool to the touch.
+On average, we see about a 5.8-degree increase in temperature, which tells us the bed’s doing a decent job at cooling.
+Anything less than that means the mattress is actively cooling, and it might even feel cool to the touch.

 More Best Mattress Guides